LFUnion/LFOS/README.md

 (at your option) any later version.
 See http://www.gnu.org/licenses/.

 ### Build
-You can find hourly builds at https://github.com/lfunion/lfos-hourly.
+You can find daily builds at https://github.com/lfunion/lfos-hourly.

 ### Version
 This is a screenshot of the version: